Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution semirings

+We also need quantales.
 A \emph{quantale} $(Q,\le,\cdot,1)$ consists of a complete lattice $(Q,\le)$ and a monoid $(Q,\cdot,1)$ such that multiplication $\cdot$ preserves all sups in both arguments~\cite{Rosenthal90}.
 We write $\bigvee$ for sups, $\bigwedge$ for infs as well as $\bot$ for the least and $\top$ for the greatest element of the lattice.
+In any quantale we define